Roger Steinmann: PhonY

-What would happen if all cells and computers became unusable?
-This topic led to the 2016/2018-screenplay PhonY with the unique interactivity between segments based in Los Angeles, Switzerland, Australia, Thailand and Canada.
+The 2016/2018 screenplay PhonY explores what might happen if all cells and computers became unusable.
+It has a unique interactivity between segments based in Los Angeles, Switzerland, Australia, Thailand and Canada.

 In spring 2018, the filming commenced in Switzerland with Pascal Ulli and Gilles Tschudi; it was followed by the Thai segment with a local cast.
 The remaining segments with Burt Reynolds, Talia Shire and Barbara Carrera were scheduled in Los Angeles for October 2018.
 Though, a mere month before, Reynolds untimely died, and the production stalled.
 Golden Globe Award winners Arnold Schwarzenegger and Elke Sommer were set for the reshoot, with Shire still on board.
 However, the outbreak of the COVID-19 pandemic and its restrictions once again ruined the shooting scheduled of April 2020.
 Since then, the fate of the feature film, shot to 70%, has become uncertain.